 These allergy-friendly cod cakes are a fun way to serve your family fish!
 Click To Tweet

 Cod and other white fish provide a lean source of protein.
-They still have some omega-3 fatty acids, but not as much as fattier varieties such as salmon, tuna, trout, herring, and sardines.
+While they still have some omega-3 fatty acids, it’s not as much as fattier varieties such as salmon, tuna, trout, herring, and sardines.

 Fish is a healthful food that many of us don’t get enough of.
 A good goal is to eat it 2-3 times per week.
-I try to serve fish for 1-2 dinners a week and I usually have it once a week for lunch.
-Because my kids may fall short on the recommended fish servings some weeks, I give them a daily omega-3 fatty acid supplement to make sure they are getting enough of this important fatty acid.
+For example, I try to serve fish for 1-2 dinners a week and I usually have it once a week for lunch.
+If your kids fall short on the recommended fish servings weeks, consider giving them a daily omega-3 fatty acid supplement to make sure they are getting enough of this important fatty acid.

 Kids, pregnant women, women who may get pregnant, and nursing moms should avoid fish that is higher in mercury, such as King mackerel, marlin, orange roughy, shark, swordfish, tilefish, ahi tuna, and bigeye tuna.
 All others should minimize their consumption of these fish.
-Chunk-light or skipjack canned tuna is a healthier alternative to regular tuna.
+Chunk-light or skipjack canned tuna is a lower in mercury alternative to regular tuna.